Mizuna Microgreens (1oz)

 Mizuna microgreens significantly boost immunity, support bone health and blood clotting, improve eye health, and provide anti-inflammatory effects that may reduce chronic disease risks.

-• Immune System Support: High in Vitamin C and potent antioxidants, these microgreens help fight infections and combat oxidative stress.
+• Immune System Support: High in Vitamin C and potent antioxidants which help fight infections and combat oxidative stress.

 • Bone Health and Density: They are an excellent source of Vitamin K, with some studies suggesting they provide three times the daily requirement, which is essential for bone metabolism and Calcium balance.